Skip to main content

 Source: Milled

-Cross-selling and up-selling during BFCM is like striking gold twice.
-When customers are already in the buying mindset, offering them complementary products or a premium version of what they’re purchasing is a stellar way to increase average order value.
+Cross-selling and upselling during BFCM is like striking gold twice.
+When customers are already in the buying mindset, offering them complementary products or a premium version of what they’re purchasing is a stellar way to increase average order value (AOV).

-Best of all, this is a strategy you can put entirely on autopilot by incorporating personalized product recommendations into your email and SMS automations.
+Best of all, this is a BFCM promotion idea you can put entirely on autopilot by incorporating personalized product recommendations into your email and SMS automations.

 For example, if someone is looking for a new suitcase, finds it, and adds it to their cart but doesn’t buy, you can nudge them in the right direction by not only reminding them about what they left behind, but also offering travel accessories.